Latitude Advisors LLC Makes New $241,000 Investment in Zebra Technologies Co. (NASDAQ:ZBRA)

 In related news, CEO Anders Gustafsson sold 6,500 shares of the firm’s stock in a transaction dated Monday, August 30th.
 The stock was sold at an average price of $590.04, for a total transaction of $3,835,260.00.
 The sale was disclosed in a legal filing with the SEC, which is available through this link.
 Also, Director Michael A. Smith sold 1,500 shares of the firm’s stock in a transaction dated Wednesday, November 17th.
 The shares were sold at an average price of $607.00, for a total value of $910,500.00.
 The disclosure for this sale can be found here.
 Over the last three months, insiders have sold 18,076 shares of company stock worth $10,829,440.
 1.11% of the stock is currently owned by insiders.

-ZBRA has been the topic of several recent analyst reports.
-UBS Group lifted their target price on shares of Zebra Technologies from $610.00 to $615.00 and gave the stock a “buy” rating in a research report on Thursday, September 23rd.
-Robert W. Baird raised their price target on shares of Zebra Technologies from $490.00 to $560.00 and gave the stock an “outperform” rating in a research note on Wednesday, August 4th.
+Several equities research analysts have recently issued reports on the stock.
 Wolfe Research assumed coverage on shares of Zebra Technologies in a research note on Monday, November 8th.
 They set an “outperform” rating for the company.
+Needham & Company LLC raised their price target on shares of Zebra Technologies from $600.00 to $660.00 and gave the stock a “buy” rating in a research note on Wednesday, November 3rd.
+UBS Group raised their price target on shares of Zebra Technologies from $610.00 to $615.00 and gave the stock a “buy” rating in a research note on Thursday, September 23rd.
 Stephens raised their price target on shares of Zebra Technologies from $600.00 to $700.00 and gave the stock an “overweight” rating in a research note on Monday, September 13th.
-Finally, Needham & Company LLC lifted their price objective on shares of Zebra Technologies from $600.00 to $660.00 and gave the company a “buy” rating in a research note on Wednesday, November 3rd.
-One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and seven have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Buy” and a consensus price target of $582.71.
+Finally, Robert W. Baird lifted their price objective on shares of Zebra Technologies from $490.00 to $560.00 and gave the company an “outperform” rating in a research note on Wednesday, August 4th.
+One research analyst has rated the stock with a sell rating, one has assigned a hold rating and seven have issued a buy rating to the stock.
+According to MarketBeat, the company presently has a consensus rating of “Buy” and an average target price of $582.71.

 Zebra Technologies Profile